AmoghMalviya/AmOGhMaLvIyA/README.md

     * Expertise in creating user interfaces (UIs) that are both functional and visually appealing
     * Developed several React-based applications that have been praised for their usability and design

-* **Figma Design:**
-    * Proficient in Figma, a collaborative interface design tool
-    * Experience with creating wireframes, prototypes, and mockups
-    * Expertise in designing user-friendly and visually appealing interfaces
-    * Created several Figma designs that have been implemented in production applications